 Before developing any strategy, you must keep in mind that the prospect is still only a potential customer of the company.
 This means that he has not yet made a purchase and that the team must switch him to the status of effective customer.
 Attention !
 The prospect must already have made a first contact with your company, unlike the suspect who just has the criteria to be part of your target.

-Despite everything, there is a common basis to both concepts.
-In either case, it is about managing a relationship with an individual.
-This isn't just about sending emails .
-On the contrary, technology must be used wisely to personalize contact, to create a dialogue with real added value.
+Despite everything, there is a base common to the two concepts.
+In one case as in the other, it is a question of managing a relationship with an individual.
+This is not just about sending emails .
+On the contrary, technology must be used wisely to customize contact, to create a dialogue with real added value.

 The place of prospects and customers in the purchasing process